-In order to access the surface infrastructure, KICO has entered into a rental contract with an affiliate of Gécamines pursuant to which KICO will be required to pay rental fees of \$100,000 per month when production at the Kipushi Project commences in exchange for the exclusive right to use the surface infrastructure held by Gécamines.
+In order to access the surface infrastructure, KICO has entered into a rental contract with an affiliate of Gécamines pursuant to which KICO will be required to pay rental fees of \$100,000 per month from the effective date of the 2023 Kipushi Joint Venture Agreement in exchange for the exclusive right to use the surface infrastructure held by Gécamines.
 Currently, KICO is paying rental fees of \$30,000 per month to lease the areas required for its operations.